 Eruption Risks on Haleakala Crater Hike

 The United States Geological Survey states, “The on-land segment of this lengthy volcanic line of vents is the zone of greatest hazard for future lava flows and cindery ash.”
-The threat potential is ranked as moderate, though you’re more likely to experience an earthquake than an eruption on the Haleakala Crater hike.
+The threat potential is ranked as moderate, though you’re more likely to experience an earthquake than an eruption on this hike.

 Volcano Activity Tracking Tools for Haleakala Crater Hike

-Much of the aggravation of the volcano comes from the 97% of its mass that is underwater.
-If the entire volcano were above water, it would be nearly 30,000 feet tall and 675 feet higher than Mount Everest!
-Nearly 20,000 feet are below the water line, including the Haleakala Ridge, which is the largest rift zone of the archipelago of the Hawaiian Islands.
+Most of the mountain hides underwater, about 97% of its mass.
+If the entire volcano stood above water, it would measure nearly 30,000 feet, taller than Mount Everest.
+Nearly 20,000 feet sit below the water line, including the Haleakala Ridge, the largest rift zone in the Hawaiian archipelago.

 What Do You Mean Haleakala Crater Isn’t a Crater?